AgentPayy/AgentPayy/LAUNCH.md

 ```
 8/8 This is just the beginning!

 The agent economy needs payment infrastructure.
-AgentPayKit is open source and ready for the community to build on.
+AgentPay is open source and ready for the community to build on.

 Try it: npm install @agentpay/sdk